- Home

 Check each award category for eligibility and find out how to apply on the RCOT Annual Awards page.

-Deadline for applications is 1 September 2025.
+Deadline for applications has been extended to Monday 15 September 2025.

 Our networks and cafés